oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 ### Internal design flow

 * When a domain is first deployed, or is restarted, the operator runtime creates a Kubernetes introspector job named `DOMAIN_UID-introspect-domain-job`.
-* The introspector job's pod:
+* The introspector Job's Pod:
-  * Mounts the Kubernetes configuration map and secrets specified by using the operator Domain resource `configuration.overridesConfigMap`, `webLogicCredentialsSecret`, and `configuration.secrets` fields.
+  * Mounts the Kubernetes ConfigMap and Secrets specified by using the operator Domain `configuration.overridesConfigMap`, `webLogicCredentialsSecret`, and `configuration.secrets` fields.
-  * Reads the mounted situational configuration templates from the configuration map and expands them to create the actual situational configuration files for the domain:
+  * Reads the mounted situational configuration templates from the ConfigMap and expands them to create the actual situational configuration files for the domain:
       * It expands some fixed replaceable values (for example, `${env:DOMAIN_UID}`).
-      * It expands referenced secrets by reading the value from the corresponding mounted secret file (for example, `${secret:mysecret.mykey}`).
+      * It expands referenced Secrets by reading the value from the corresponding mounted secret file (for example, `${secret:mysecret.mykey}`).
       * It optionally encrypts secrets using offline WLST to encrypt the value - useful for passwords (for example, `${secret:mysecret.mykey:encrypt}`).
       * It returns expanded situational configuration files to the operator.
       * It reports any errors when attempting expansion to the operator.
 * The operator runtime:
   * Reads the expanded situational configuration files or errors from the introspector.
   * And, if the introspector reported no errors, it:
-      * Puts situational configuration files in a configuration map named `DOMAIN_UID-weblogic-domain-introspect-cm`.
+      * Puts situational configuration files in a ConfigMap named `DOMAIN_UID-weblogic-domain-introspect-cm`.
-      * Mounts this configuration map into the WebLogic Server pods.
+      * Mounts this ConfigMap into the WebLogic Server instance Pods.
-      * Starts the WebLogic Server pods.
+      * Starts the WebLogic Server instance Pods.
   * Otherwise, if the introspector reported errors, it:
       * Logs warning, error, or severe messages.
-      * Will not start WebLogic Server pods.
+      * Will not start WebLogic Server instance Pods.
-* The `startServer.sh` script in the WebLogic Server pods:
+* The `startServer.sh` script in the WebLogic Server instance Pods:
   * Copies the expanded situational configuration files to a special location where the WebLogic runtime can find them:
       * `config.xml` overrides are copied to the `optconfig` directory in its domain home.
       * Module overrides are copied to the `optconfig/jdbc`, `optconfig/jms`, or `optconfig/diagnostics` directory.
-  * Deletes any situational configuration files in the `optconfig` directory that do not have corresponding template files in the configuration map.
+  * Deletes any situational configuration files in the `optconfig` directory that do not have corresponding template files in the ConfigMap.
 * WebLogic Servers read their overrides from their domain home's `optconfig` directory.